The product roadmap template that actually gets buy-in.

 SSO / SAML

-HighEnterprise blocker.
-Required for any deal >$5k ARR.
-Currently deferred to focus on SMB.
+HighEnterprise blocker — required for any deal above $10k ARR.
+Deferred to focus on SMB first.

 Metric: Enterprise pipeline unblocked